 Wednesday practice notes and observations

-WR Jordan Jones (high ankle sprain; out around another week)
+WR Jordan Jones (high ankle sprain; likely out vs. Auburn)

 DE Dorian Gerald (strained artery in neck; out for season)